Sport in Africa: Association Football

+Baseball

+Baseball has very little presence in Africa.
+However, the World Baseball Softball Confederation started Baseball5, a street variation of baseball, with nine founding countries, as a way of introducing the sport to the continent.

 Basketball

 Basketball is also popular throughout the continent, with notable results in Nigeria, Tunisia, Egypt, Senegal, Ivory Coast, Cameroon and Angola, recently too in Cape Verde and South Sudan.

 The Nigerian Hakeem Olajuwon (2x times NBA Champion with Houston Rockets) is one of the best foreign players in the NBA's history and considered fundamental in developing and popularizing Basketball in Africa.

 Cricket

 Cricket is a popular summer sport in the United Kingdom and has been exported to other parts of the former British Empire.
 Cricket has its origins in south east Britain.
 It is popular throughout England and Wales, and parts of the Netherlands, and in other world areas, especially in southern Africa, Australia, New Zealand and the Indian subcontinent.
 It is played to test cricket level in South Africa and Zimbabwe, with notable results in Kenya and Namibia.

 Field Hockey

 Field Hockey is popular throughout the former regions of the British Empire in Africa, with notable results in Egypt, Nigeria, Ghana, Kenya, Namibia, Botswana, Zimbabwe and especially South Africa.